 We were lazy and used 300g (half a pack) of Birds Eye Deli Seasoned Sea Salt Rosemary chips.
 Typical cooking time in a 220° fan-forced oven is 20 minutes (turn halfway).
-Using the Air fryer basket, we selected AIR FRY and the default of 200° and 20 minutes.
-We turned halfway and took them out at 15 minutes as we felt they were ready – delicious.
+Using the Air fryer basket, we selected AIR FRY and the default of 200°.
+In ten minutes they were ready – delicious.

 Summary: Air Fry means that you don’t deep fry in oil so you may need to lightly coat items with Canola spray or oil.
 It gives a more browned colour.
 We have more heathy air fry options to explore.

 We did not have a suitable baking pan, but a traditional round 22.5cm Springform cake pan fits nicely inside the cooking pot.
 Sorry, we did not experiment with a cake, but there is no reason, given our other test, that it should not make a sponge at similar temperatures and faster times.

 Bread is magnificent – Focaccia, Damper, even white or grain bread but you need smaller rectangle or larger round pan.

 We tried pizza, but it is too large to fit.
 Frozen pizza subs or garlic bread fit nicely as long as the pan has air circulation.

 What has GadgetGuy learned about Ninja Foodie Grill?

 First, as you may have gathered, I do most of the cooking in our family (yes, my wife can cook).
 So, I was not as daunted as she when I unpacked it and said we have to review it for a week.

 My staple appliances are the oven/griller, gas cooktop, a

 Breville Double Griller, convection microwave and the trusty Weber.